rblack42/math-magik-lpp/docs/_sources/lpp-design/09-tip-covering.rst.txt

 Covering the center section of the wing and stab is a snap.
 That covering is actually a simple slice out of a very thin cylinder since we are using circular arc airfoils.
-I chose the generate the points on a grid that covers the center section and use the *FUnction Grapher* logic created by `Justin lin`_ to generate the actual covering shape.
+I chose the generate the points on a grid that covers the center section and use the *Function Grapher* logic created by `Justin lin`_ to generate the actual covering shape.

 The tips are another matter.
 If we keep the outer ribs of the center section